whilson03/AuthenticationProject/README.md

 # AuthenticationProject
-Demonstration of a role based authentication for asp.net web core applications
+Demonstration of a role based authentication for ef core web applications